 I love my country and all of its diversity in landscape, animals, plants and peoples.
 There are good people here.
 I was born here and hope to always call this place home.
 I love that there is not one easy way to define our country, or what makes us Australian.

 There are aspects of our country too, that I am not proud of at all.
-Our nation’s history, for starters, which for more than 2 centuries continues to be an unhealed sore for our Aboriginal and Torres Straight Islander citizens.
+Our nation’s history, for starters, which for more than 2 centuries continues to be an unhealed sore for our Aboriginal and Torres Straight Islander citizens, as well as other nationalities and races who call Australia home.
 January 26th, our own national day, is a divided experience for Australians.
-The date that our country celebrates British colonisation, is a sad reminder of the well established and undeniable fact that Australia was already populated with a thriving diversity of people, established for hundreds of thousands of years prior to colonization.
-These people, thus also their languages and their cultures, were cruelly decimated within a century.
+The date that our country celebrates British settlement, is a sad reminder of the well established and undeniable fact that Australia was already populated with a thriving diversity of people, established for hundreds of thousands of years prior to colonization.
+These people, thus also their languages and their cultures, were cruelly decimated within a century of white settlement.